The Highest-Paying Jobs At Apple [RANKED]

 Apple also has to have a good team of quantitative crunchers to make sure its business is running smoothly and its finances are in line.

-Apple also has to make sure the software it's shipping works properly and will be well-received by customers.
+Apple also has to make sure the software it's shipping doesn't have bugs and will be well-received by Apple customers.
 That's where QA engineers come in.

 Project managers have to make sure all the bits and pieces of a specific project come together and are finished on time.
 They're overseeing a bunch of different disciplines within Apple.